Back to Member Resources Portal

 Pairing of Mentees and Mentors:

 To facilitate pairings, interested mentors and mentees are asked to complete a brief online survey.
 Suggested pairings are determined based on the match between the mentees and mentors area of interest and/or goals for the mentoring program.
+Note that we typically assign pairings in September of each year.
+Thus, once paired, your mentee-mentor meetings will occur from September thru August of each academic year.

 Expectations and Goals: